HadleyTheGreat/DarkDeityCommunityPatch/.GitHub/readme.txt

 -----
 This patch rewrites the DATA.WIN file of the game to modify the game scripts in it.
 If you attempt to manually verify the Steam installation of the game then Steam will recognize that the DATA.WIN file has changed and re-download it.
 You would then need to re-apply the patch if you still want to use it.
 If a new official update is released for the game it may also re-download DATA.WIN and require re-application of the patch.

 The patch calculates the SHA256 hash for the DATA.WIN file before applying changes to make sure you only apply them to the exact version of the game it was written for.
 This is intentional to prevent applying the patch in situations where may no longer be compatible.
-If you *REALLY* want to install the patches to another version, then you can delete the scripts\hashes.csv file before running APPLYPATCH.BAT to suppress the validation.
+If you *REALLY* want to install the patches to another version, then you can delete scripts\hashes.csv file before running APPLYPATCH.BAT to suppress the validation.
 I would hope that if there is a new official game update at some point then this patch will no longer be needed because the developers will have some officially implemented bugfixes for these bugs, so you won't need to apply it anymore to any newer version of the game.

 -------------------------
 LICENSES AND ATTRIBUTIONS
 -------------------------
 This patch package incorporates pre-compiled binaries and other files from the official UndertaleModCLI release version 0.9.0.0 in its entirety and with no modifications in the UTMT_CLI folder.
 JohnHadley does not lay claim to and is not affiliated with UndertaleModTool or UndertaleModCLI.

 UndertaleModTool and its command-line tool UndertaleModCLI are third-party, open source tools for modifying GameMaker data files redistributed under the GNU General Public License version 3.0, see UTMT_CLI\LICENSE.TXT for full details.
-The source code and binaries for UndertaleModTool and UndertaleModCLI are freely available on GitHub at https://github.com/UnderminersTeam/UndertaleModTool.
+The source code and binaries for UndertaleModTool and UndertaleModCLI are freely available on GitHub at https://github.com/UnderminersTeam/UndertaleModToolUndertaleModTool.

 The game scripts in the scripts folder are modified versions of copyrighted material owned by the developers and creators of Dark Deity.
 To the extent that any of these third-party modifications made to the original scripts and included in this package would be copyrightable, JohnHadley and any other contributors to this package release those modifications to the public domain without copyright or claim to be freely used by anyone for any purpose.